Submission Shark BJJ Interview

 What is Canyon Crossing Recovery? and what is the goal/mission for this program?

-It's the program my wife and I founded, own and operates.
-We are both in recovery from drugs and alcohol and worked in the field of behavioral health for many years.
+It's the program my wife and I founded, owns and operates.
+We are both in recovery from drugs and alcohol and worked in the field of behavioural health for many years.
 Really my wife wanted to open a program for women and I told her she was crazy.
 She then said she was going to do it with or without me....so I decided to at least try and stir the ship if I didn't have a choice.
 It's been a beautiful journey.
 We have been open for six years.

 Canyon Crossing Recovery is an Arizona Transitional Living Program providing treatment services and sober living in Prescott, AZ.
 We insist on showing women how to walk with integrity and grace.
 Our program is structured to promote peer accountability, living life on life’s terms, and showing women there is a life outside of drugs and alcohol...and they are worth it!

 We accept most health insurance.
-If we can't take you health insurance and your insurance dependent then we can get you to a facility that can work with your insurance.
+If we can't take your health insurance and your insurance dependent then we can get you to a facility that can work with your insurance.
 Don't hesitate to call if you or a loved one you know needs help.
 Even if you don't come to us we can point you in a good direction.
 We believe that high tides raise all ships so no matter who you are or what you need we want to point you in the right direction whether its at Canyon or somewhere else.

 What would you tell someone that’s going through addiction/recovery now?